apollo13/ansible-role-borgbackup/README.md

 #### Server variables

-The server configuration is rather borging, it allows to specify a storage root via
+The server configuration is rather boring, it allows to specify a storage root via
 ```
 borgbackup_repository_storage: /some/path
 ```